-Strategies for Success Agencies Responsible Timeframe for Completion 1.
+Strategies for Success Agencies Responsible Timeframe for Completion & Notes 1.
 Create a Housing Task Force, non-profit housing agency, or Trust which would analyze regulatory barriers and seek market-based incentives to promote affordable housing.
 Planning Commission; County Council 2011 2.
 Review and amend land development and subdivision regulations as needed to provide incentives to promote the development of high-quality, low-cost housing.
-Planning Commission; County Council 2012 3.
+Planning Commission; County Council 2012 Ongoing.
+Special Exemption for Habitat for Humanity 3.
 Work with state and local government to find funding sources, such as growth management infrastructure grants, to assist public and private entities seeking funds to develop and rehabilitate high-quality, low-cost housing.
 Planning Commission; County Council Ongoing 4.
 Work with local, state, and federal agencies to reduce barriers to affordability; this may include one-stop permitting, pre-approved affordable housing plans, and payback mechanisms for upgrades to infrastructure.
-Planning Commission; County Council Ongoing 5.
+Planning Commission; County Council Ongoing One stop pre-approval partnership with municipalities for low- cost housing 5.
 Adopt and enforce substandard housing regulations needed to ensure health and safety; this may include the adoption of the International Property Maintenance Code.
-Planning Commission; County Council 2011
+Planning Commission; County Council 2011 Complete